stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

 This room has a good sound system, but no TV.
-It is suitable for stationary and slotted dances, but it's too small for traveling ones.
+It is suitable for stationary and slotted dances, but it's too small for traveling ones (although it will suffice for waltz lessons if nothing better is available).

 ### Studio 115